-- (iii) be continuously recorded and then electronically archived every five days or whenever the vessel moves between exploratory units, which ever occurs most frequently. - 6.
+- (iii) be continuously recorded and then electronically archived every five days or whenever the vessel moves between exploratory units, whichever occurs most frequently. - 6.
 Data collected during research operations conducted by fishing vessels shall be reported to CCAMLR no later than one month after the conclusion of each fishing trip. - 7.
 Data collected by Contracting Parties conducting fishery-independent research operations shall, as applicable, be submitted to CCAMLR following guidelines for the submission of CEMP data and data collected during the CCAMLR-2000 Survey.
-These data shall be submitted in sufficient time to be considered by the next meeting of WG-EMM.
+These data shall be submitted in sufficient time to be considered by the next meeting of the Working Group on Ecosystem Monitoring and Management (WG-EMM).

-ANNEX 51-04/B
+Annex 51-04/B